FHA Reduces Mortgage Insurance Premiums

 These minimum standards are known as the FHA guidelines and they encompass every loan trait imaginable.

 Some of the guidelines are obvious.
-For example, FHA rules require borrowers to show proof of income and employment in order to make a home purchase; and require homes to meet minimum property standards of habitability.
+For example, FHA rules require borrowers to show proof of income and employment in order to make a home purchase; and require homes to meet of habitability.